emorgan00/EasyDatapacks/README.md

 ## Parameters?!

 Normally, functions can only be run as-is and don’t accept any parameters.
-EasyDatapacks allows you to include entities (and integers) as parameters. (note: the “#p” at the end of the parameter is a clarifier.
+EasyDatapacks allows you to include entities parameters. (note: the “#p” at the end of the parameter is a clarifier.
 Ignore it for now, it will be explained later on.)
 ```
 def greet player:
     tellraw player#p “Hello!”